Results Therapy and Fitness offers exercise classes and programs; personal training; along with physical therapy and rehabilitation.

 Stand and bend your toes under like trying to pick up a pencil.
 Alternate feet for 60 reps.

 Stand on one foot.
 Lift the other foot out to the side 10 reps.
 Then lift it forward 10 reps.
 Then lift it back 10 reps.
 Then lift it across your body in front of standing leg 10 reps.
 Repeat with the other leg.
 As 10 reps of all four planes gets easy, use resistive tubing to add challenge.

-Learn what and how to prevent common running injuries.
+Learn how to prevent common running injuries.